California Invitational Berkeley Debate

 your 1nc can be interesting without reading random skep triggers or fringe kritiks. try 1 off disad, or massive impact turns. your speaks will rise.

-some other things that will increase speaks: bring me a protein shake (hard +1), make an outkast reference in ur speech/doc (+0.5 to +1), manage to 'style' on ur opp while still keeping it respectful.
+some other things that will increase speaks: bring me a protein shake (hard +1), make an outkast or a tribe called quest reference in ur speech/doc (+0.5 to +1), manage to 'style' on ur opp while still keeping it respectful.

 I am not opposed to giving a 30 to excellent debating and adaptation.
 Similarly, if you fail to adapt and rebuttal speeches are messy, you will get below a 28.
 I will do my best to average speaks around a 28.5.